BeckSchemenauer/SentenceCompression/README.md

 ## Running the Transformer

 ### 1. Prepare the Model Data
 Ensure the `modelsMSData` folder is located in the root directory of the project.
 This folder contains the necessary model data required for the transformer to function.
+(Download from OneDrive)

 ### 2. Run the Application
 To test the compression: